deeksha-d/Traffic-Violation-Spotter-Website/README.md

 # Traffic-Violation-Spotter-Website
-An inital webpage with basic css, javascript, ajax and php.
+An inital webpage with basic css, javascript, bootstrap and php.

 You can edit the CSS files to your liking.